-Months after the 100th anniversary of women gaining the right to vote in the United States, and a week after the inauguration of the US’s first female Vice President, I found myself watching a movie about the Suffrage movement in the United Kingdom.
+Months after the 100th anniversary of women gaining the right to vote in the United States, and a week after the inauguration of the US’s first female Vice President, I found myself watching a movie, Suffragette, about the suffrage movement in the United Kingdom.
 Great Britain granted “certain women over age 30” the right to vote in 1918, but it wasn’t until 1928 that the majority of women finally gained the same voting rights as men.

 On Derby Day of 1913, in the middle of the race, Emily Davison stepped onto the racetrack in front of the racehorse owned by King George V. She was trampled to death in front of thousands.
 The event was filmed live and reported around the world.
 She had a ‘Votes for Women’ flag that she may have been attempting to attach to the horse’s bridle as it passed.